hydraulic-software/conveyor/guidebook/docs/tutorial.md

 The plugin adds two tasks, `printConveyorConfig` and `writeConveyorConfig`.
 The first prints the generated config to stdout, and the second writes it to an output file.
 By default this is called `generated.conveyor.conf` but can be changed.

 * [ ] Run `./gradlew -q printConveyorConfig` and examine the output.
-The plugin can read config from other plugins like the Java application plugin, the JetPack Compose plugin and the OpenJFX plugin.
+The plugin can read config from other plugins like the Java application plugin, the Jetpack Compose plugin and the OpenJFX plugin.
 * [ ] Open `settings.gradle{.kts}` file.
 The following bit of code adds support for loading the Gradle plugin:

 === "Kotlin"